thinkSRS/srsgui/docs/installation.rst

     python -m srsgui

-``srsgui`` installs a executable script named "srsgui" in Python/Scripts directory.
+``srsgui`` installs an executable script named "srsgui" in the Python/Scripts directory.
 If the directory is included in PATH environment variable, **srsgui** command will work.
 Otherwise, **python -m srsgui** will work regardless of PATH setting.